Rating based on our Our HomeDNA review

 - HomeDNA Starter Ancestry Test ($69): This DNA testing kit provides you with cheek swabs and sample envelopes to collect and send your sample to the lab.
 The test analyzes 100 different DNA markers to determine what percentage of your DNA is of European, Indigenous American, East Asian, and Sub-Saharan African origin.
 You’ll also receive information about which present-day countries have populations that are genetically similar to you.

 - HomeDNA Advanced Ancestry Test ($124): This product is also a cheek swab DNA test.
 It analyzes ~80,000 DNA markers to determine the top three ancestral communities/gene pools that contributed to your genetic makeup.
 The results include the exact percentages of your DNA that originated from each of these three groups.
-You’ll also receive the historic migration routes of your maternal and paternal lines.
+You’ll also receive the historic migration paths of your maternal and paternal lines.

 Health and Beauty